VogoVokkero/MCO_bsp-test/README.md

 * dlt traces will let you know whatg the test app does of it

 !!! use option `--uart` to activate the audio loop.

+## SUBSYSTEM : Auvitran Interface

+This test module allows to exercise the spidev device, used to configure de Auvitran modules.
+At this moment, no stress option is available (TODO), is is used mainly to try for a clean mute/demute when we reset the audio devices (ESG-190 workaround)

 #### getting, building and running tty0tty